ethanlaj/community/README.md

 ## Running on a Local Machine

-1. Then Following that, you will need to run this command in the entire folder, api folder, and client folder.
+1. Run the following command in the root directory, api folder, and client folder.
 ```bash
 npm install
 ```